HSS Study Abroad 2020

 Rome is the capital of Italy, a world heritage site, an artistic treasure house, an archaeological wonder, a primary tourist destination, a home for immigrants and refugees, the center of one of Europe’s great ancient empires, and seat of the world’s largest Christian denomination.
 Rome is layered with centuries, clothed in ages, burdened by time and defined by it.
 Learn the history of this place, marvel at its varied art and architecture, and ponder Italy’s complex present.
 Students will spend four weeks living in and touring Rome, studying Roman history, contemporary Italian society, and American cultural engagement with Italy over time.
 They will live in apartments in Rome with the city itself as a major text.
 Tours and site visits will comprise a major portion of the experience.
 From Rome’s central location means convenient travel to Tivoli, Naples, Herculaneum, Pompeii, Sorrento, Capri, the Amalfi Coast, Sicily, Assisi, Perugia, Florence, Pisa, the Cinque Terre, Milan, Ravenna, Venice, and many more historical, cultural, and natural sights that make Italy one of the richest travel destinations in the world.

-- Earn 6 units of CSUF course credit.
+- Earn 6 units of upper division CSUF course credit

 - Tours of Ancient Rome sites, including the Colosseum, the Forum, the Capitoline Hill, the Pantheon, and more.

 - Tours of the Vatican Museums and Sistine Chapel, and St. Peter’s Basilica, Castel Sant’Angelo and the Villa Borghese galleries.

 - A cycling tour to ancient catacombs and aqueducts on a cycling tour.

 - Other cultural events and gatherings: an Italian cooking class, an excursion to a 16th century artisanal winery in Frascati, and more.